Outset

 Scale, glaciers, and mountain restraint

 The Canadian Rockies carry a colder, larger-feeling mountain story than many visitors first expect.
-Glaciers, weather, wildlife, and broad distance all combine into a place that looks reassuringly scenic until it begins asking harder practical questions.
+Glaciers, weather, wildlife, and broad distance all combine into a place that looks reassuringly scenic until it begins asking harder questions.

 The story

 The Canadian Rockies are one of those mountain landscapes that are almost too beautiful for their own good.
 Icefields, lakes, roads, peaks, and huge views can make the place feel very legible from the outset.
-But that can hide the deeper truth: this is still mountain country where weather, wildlife, glacial scale, and the burden of long exposed days remain central.
+But that can hide the deeper truth: this is still mountain country where weather, wildlife, glacial scale, and long exposed days remain central.

 The region’s travel story was shaped by passes, railway-era imagination, national park access, and the enduring fascination of a mountain chain that looked both available and severe.
 That tension remains.
 Access is real.
 So is consequence.